oletizi/avi-docs/src/site/docs/16.2.2/changing-avi-controller-cluster-configuration/index.md

 * <a href="#removebothfollowers">Removing Both Followers</a>
 * <a href="#changefollower">Changing a Follower Node</a>
 * <a href="#replaceleader">Replacing the Leader Node</a>
-* <a href="#replacefollower">Replacing a Follower Node with a New Node</a> &gt; Note: If the IP address of an Avi Controller node has changed, a script must be run to update the configuration. <a href="/docs/latest/ctlr-cfg-update-after-ip-change">Click here </a>for information.
+* <a href="#replacefollower">Replacing a Follower Node with a New Node</a> &gt; Note: If the IP address of an Avi Controller node has changed, a script must be run to update the configuration. <a href="ctlr-cfg-update-after-ip-change">Click here </a>for information.

 <a name="deploynewcluster"></a>